June In The Vegie Patch + Greenhouse

 Increasing this perennial area a little more each year by simply laying cardboard on top the grass and spreading a woody mulch thickly before planting into the mulch.

-Clean and sharpen spades and pruning tools.
+• Clean and sharpen spades and pruning tools.
 Once a year is better than never, and sharp edges are a treat.
-They’re heaps better for your body, and your trees too, making for clean cuts that heal fast.
+Good for your body, and better for your trees – making for clean cuts that heal fast.

 The Greenhouse